Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-94-the-waiting-stars.md

 Also, *definitely* some Schadenfreude watching Daar manhandle him so *effortlessly.* No better proof that size mattered, really.

 The doombear let his little snack up with a contrabass chitter.
 “Alwright, fine.”
-Hoisted back to his feet, bro-hugged and a quick head-rub---gaoians could be *really* canine---and all was better.
+Hoisted back to his feet, bro-hugged and a quick head-rub - gaoians could be *really* canine - and all was better.
 “Anyway, much as I wanna wrassle two o’ my most favoritest meatheads…I ain’t got time to play too much today.
 And don’t be breakin’ our genius coach too hard here, ‘kay?
 Now git.
 You two can make love later, I gotta talk to ‘em.”

 “Aww.
 Almost had him seduced, too.”